hazlema/RSSReader/README.md

 # 📰 News Curator - RSS Reader Application

-A modern, full-featured RSS reader and news curation platform built with React, Node.js, and SQLite.
-Manage your news feeds, organize stories by categories, and curate content with an intuitive interface.
+A modern, full-featured RSS reader and news curation platform built with React, TypeScript, Node.js, and SQLite.
+Manage your news feeds, organize stories by categories, and curate content with an intuitive interface featuring AI-powered publishing capabilities.

 ## ✨ Features